Koverse/documentation/docs/source/devguide.rst

 The Koverse canonical unit of data is a Record.
 A Record is a map of keys/values, or fields, similar to a JSON document.
 Like a JSON document, a Record can have embedded lists or nested maps.

-A Record belongs to a single Data Collection.
-Different Records within the same Data Collection do not have to have the same fields or structure.
+A Record belongs to a single Data Set.
+Different Records within the same Data Set do not have to have the same fields or structure.
 The values in a Record can be of many different types, including Strings, Doubles, geospatial points, and Dates.
 A Record also has an optional security label which can be used to provide Record-level access control.

 Some key points to remember about Records are:

-* Each record is present in one and only one Data Collection.
+* Each record is present in one and only one Data Set.
 * Records are maps of key/value pairs, similar to JSON
     * Example: {key1: valueA, key2: valueB}
 * Value types may vary across records with matching keys